VinceCustomz/CardgameWar/README.md

 ### Future Updates / Patches
 * Comparison between suits
-* If DRAW, each player puts down 3 cards (face down), and turns over 1 card, the higher card takes all the cards (in this case in total 8 cards)
+* Implement DRAW feature where, each player puts down 3 cards (face down), and turns over 1 card, the higher card wins more points!
+* Split the deck evenly into two decks where, the winner takes the card of the loser